-Note 1 - The acronym ACAS is used in this section to indicate either ACAS II or ACAS III.

-Note 2 - Carriage requirements for ACAS equipment are addressed in Annex 6, Part I, Chapter 6.

-Note 3 - The term "equipped threat" is used in this section to indicate a threat fitted with ACAS II or ACAS III.
+- Note 1.- The acronym ACAS is used in this section to indicate either ACAS II or ACAS III. - Note 2.- Carriage requirements for ACAS equipment are addressed in Clause 19 of IS 015. - Note 3.- The term "equipped threat" is used in this section to indicate a threat fitted with ACAS II or ACAS III.